 Evaluation of Oral Presentation

 Several times throughout training, residents are required to give an oral presentation.
-Faculty members in attendance use this assessment tool to provide feedback to residents to assist them in improving their skills in this area.
+Faculty members in attendance use an assessment tool to provide feedback to residents to assist them in improving their skills in this area.

 Morning Report Evaluation